Sapling strike back at a cloud-based music world with ‘Bitchshifter’

 Logan adds: “This cloud-based world with nothing you can touch really bums us out.
 Between the three of us we have two phones (both flip phones) and we send out a damn paper newsletter.
 We’ll do anything we can to fight the signal-to-noise nightmare that is the Internet…endless Facebook events that so many people won’t even see unless we put our money into the big computer…everything is just so cluttered and insane.”

-“Golden age has passed / No new renaissance” singer and instrumentalist Amber Tortorelli condemns on the pre-chorus.
+“Golden age has passed / No new renaissance” Logan goes on to condemn on the pre-chorus.
 It’d be an even more chilling take if the embers of Sapling’s rage weren’t so apparent.

 Tune in to “Bitchshifter” below, and celebrate this weekend’s release of No Sequoia on Saturday (February 22) at Dead Moon Audio in Somerville, and again on Sunday (February 23) at Starlite Bar & Gallery in Southbridge.